Thomas is an avid student of evolutionary history with a deep fondness for the natural world.

 Over the past 250 million years, spider webs have become increasingly sophisticated.
 As Richard Dawkins explained in the video above, natural selection determines the success of a particular web design.
 Furthermore, modern spiders having spinnerets at the rear of the abdomen rather than the center (like Mesothelae) permitted greater versatility.

-Around 140 million years ago, modern spiders began to climb shrubbery and trees to produce elaborate "orb" webs.
+Between 135-165 million years ago, modern spiders began to climb shrubbery and trees to produce elaborate "orb" webs.
 This allowed them to catch the growing number of flying insects.
-Orb weavers (pictured), which belong to the Araneomorphae suborder, now constitute 25% of all spider species, demonstrating the success of this method.
+Orb weavers (pictured above), which belong to the Araneomorphae suborder, now constitute 25% of all spider species, demonstrating the success of this method.

 Timeline of Spider Ancestors

-The diagram below summarizes the timeline of spider ancestors detailed in this article.
+The diagram below summarizes the timeline of spider ancestors described in this article.
 It also shows when related species likely diverged.
 The diagram utilizes data from J. Shultz's analysis of arachnid orders.

-Notably, spiders have not changed much in the last 250 million years, suggesting they are already well-adapted to a range of environments.
+Notably, spiders have not changed significantly in the last 250 million years, suggesting they are already well-adapted to a range of environments.

 Despite a genetic and anatomical similarity to crabs, insects, and scorpions, the biological distinctiveness of spiders makes them both noticeable and successful within terrestrial ecosystems.
 Indeed, the ability to spin webs is largely unique within the animal kingdom, although tent caterpillars and fall webworms can produce similar structures.